Table of Contents

 The KOGA WorldTraveller is now certified for 180kg/400lb.

 That means you can weigh 100kg/220lb, your bike can be 20kg/44lb and you can still load it up with 60kg/132lb of gear, food, and water for crossing the Australian Outback.
-Your frame won’t care one bit.
+Your bike won’t care one bit.

 It’s worth noting that while the previous KOGA WorldTraveller was only certified for 130kg, it was engineered to exceed this figure by a significant margin.
 The reason the weight rating is so much lower is simply that 130kg was the maximum test rating available when the frame was in development.